theupdateframework/taps/tap7.md

  need to read the files the tester provides and distribute data to the Updater in the manner the Updater expects.
- - Translate metadata from the format the tester provides into the custom format the Updater expects (optional functions 4 and 5)
+ - Translate metadata from the format the tester provides into the custom format the Updater expects, potentially re-signing metadata if the Updater will expect signatures over a different format
  - If the Updater's communication model involves different synchronization (e.g. server push vs client pull), the update_client() Wrapper function will need to bridge this; for example, it may need to wait and collect results from